Designer023/development-guidelines/03_javascript.md

 ##Constants

-Are variables to but they are ones that stay the same e.g. A DOM element that won't change.
+Are variables too but they are ones that stay the same e.g. A DOM element that won't change.

    var CONSTANT_THING = 'I never change!
 I am a rock.';